milhnl/apinfo/README.md

 connected to.
 There is a solution involving code signing, which I don't feel like figuring out right now.
 This means that `apinfo` only names the AP you're currently connected to, and does not label the other ones.

+Sometimes, also on macOS, `wdutil` shows the signal strength as 0.
+The `--all` and `--roam` options have a heuristic/workaround for this, using the scan results. `apinfo` does not fix this when run without arguments, because scanning is slow.